 Century the government agreed to the army's request to adopt a bolt-action magazine rifle.
 After a series of competetive trials the Mauser Kar98 was chosen, but because of the growing European tensions the German government declined to sell the rifles to Malacia.
-This was partly because of their wish to keep supplies of arms for their own army but also because they saw Malacia as a British ally; the Malacian army thus adopted the Lee-Enfield rifle.
+This was partly because of their wish to keep supplies of arms for their own army but also because they saw Malacia as a British ally; the Malacian army thus adopted the Short, Magazine, Lee-Enfield Rifle.

 Comments and suggestions to: email@example.com

-Return to the Malacia main page.
+Return to the Malacia main page

-Last updated: 23rd February 2012.
+Last updated: 21st